 How to Obtain a License

-To obtain a liquor license in San Miguel County, please call the Clerk's Office and ask for Rebecca Lang.
+To obtain a liquor license in San Miguel County, please contact the Clerk's office at 970-728-3954 or firstname.lastname@example.org.

 New License / Transfer of License

 The process for a new license or to transfer ownership of an existing license can take at least 90 days, and usually takes three to five months.

 It is highly recommended that you meet with the Clerk's Office when completing your application, as there are many requirements that need to be met to obtain a liquor license.
 Failure to meet any of these requirements could delay the application process.

 Liquor licenses are valid for one year and must be renewed annually.
 Approximately 90 days prior to expiration, the Department of Revenue should send you your renewal forms.
 If you do not receive these, please contact Liquor Enforcement at 303-205-2300.